Batman Unmasked Wikimedia

 Who Done It | Vasquez Rocks Natural Area Park (Again)

-Vasquez is a real sleeper when it comes to hit television series.
+Vasquez is a real sleeper for hit television series.
 In addition to Star Trek and its spin offs, it also played host to another hit series.
 CSI: Crime Scene Investigation, which ran for fifteen seasons, also used this wonderful location for multiple episodes.

 For those of you who prefer crime dramas to science fiction, CSI follows a team of crime-scene investigators, employed by the Las Vegas Police Department, as they use physical evidence to solve murders.